One of the greatest discoveries one makes, one great surprise, is to find you can do what you was afraid you could not do...

 Alcide stood just outside the gates attentively gazing up into the sky in awe as the beautiful, magical woman slowly descending.
 Her long, obsidian locks billowing softly as she slowly descended.
 He could not take his eyes off her as she landed gracefully, only a few feet away from the infatuated wolf.

-“Hello Tara,” his warm, brown eyes beamed at her sexy frame and she smiled welcomingly, quickly approaching him.
+“Hello Alcide,” she smiled welcomingly, quickly approaching him as his warm, brown eyes beamed at her sexy frame.

 He could feel the blood rush to his cheeks, he knew they were bright red, and his entire body became hot with arousal.
-“Tara.."
 No other woman has ever had this effect on him.
+“Tara...” he whispered and sighed as she removed her arms from around him.

-“I’m so glad you’re okay,” she sighed heavily, “I’m so sorry I wasn’t here when you’ll needed me.”
+“I’m so glad you’re okay,” she sighed heavily, “I’m so sorry I wasn’t here when you’ll need me.”

 His dark eyes became lost in her sincerity, he cleared his throat and said; “You’re here now, that’s all that matters.”
 His tone was somber, and she could feel his dismay, heard his mournful thoughts.
 He had lost his men, his friends, his brothers.